 Modern facilities, enchanting scenery and a mild climate throughout the year create perfect training conditions for athletes.
 One who benefits from this is Ajla Del Ponte.
 Fifth at the Tokyo Olympic Games 2020 in the 100 m, 60 m sprint European indoor champion 2021 and ambassador of the Ascona-Locarno region.
-The athlete was born in Bignasco in the Maggia Valley, which makes her role as ambassador for the region where she grew up a matter of the heart.
-“To be an ambassador for this region is a great honour; my goal is to raise its profile in the outside world.
-It’s one of those places that people should be made aware of."
+The sprinter was born in Bignasco, in the upper Maggia valley.
+She moved to Losone with her family at an early age.
+Being an ambassador for the region where she grew up is a matter close to her heart.
+"My goal is to make Lake Maggiore known all over the world.
+Because it's one of those places that people should be made aware of."

-Balancing studies and sport is a major challenge, especially if you want to excel at both.
-“You have to be highly organised and passionate about both those things.”
-The word passion finds her appealing to the young generation of athletes.
-Ajla says that doing something with passion is the key to success.
-That also applies to Ticino.
+The passion Ajla has for her sport and for Ticino is something she wants to pass on to the young generation of athletes.
+She says that doing something with passion is the key to success.
+The fact that athletics is often practised outdoors has certainly had a positive influence on the course of her career.
+Not for nothing is Ticino known as Switzerland’s sunniest canton.
 She hopes that the region will remain as natural as ever and continue to develop positively.
 “People like coming here because Ticino is the way it is.”